Frequently Asked Questions from UIC Commuters

 The answer to that question largely depends on where you going on campus!
 We utilize Google Maps and Goroo to assist students in planning their transit in Chicago.
 Each of these resources allow you to provide where you are coming from and going to get multiple options for public transit.
 It will provide you with the best stop information for exactly where you need to go on campus.
 This Campus Map provides street addresses for UIC buildings which can help in utilizing map websites.

 What is the UPass and where can I get more information?

 The UPass, which is available to all full-time students, provides unlimited travel on the CTA buses and trains during the semester.
-The UPass at UIC is administered by the ID Office, and more information can be obtained from their website.
+The UPass at UIC is administered by the ID Office, and more information can be obtained from the UIC U-Pass website.

 How do I get from Ogilvie or Union Station to UIC?

 Web mapping software like Google Maps and Goroo can provide detailed information and the best response.
 Multiple buses come from each of these stations to UIC, but depending on where you are traveling to on campus could determine your best bus option.
 That being said, the 7, 60, and 157 all travel from the area of these stations to UIC.